thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 }
 ```

-A valid GraphQL executor can resolve the query in whatever order it considers optimal:
+A valid GraphQL executor can resolve the query in whatever order it considers optimal including parallel (normal execution):

 - Run ExecuteField() for `buckLanders` or `shireLanders` normally, which during CompleteValue() will execute the `{ id name }` sub‐selection set normally.
 - Run ExecuteField() for the remaining field (`buckLanders` or `shireLanders`), which during CompleteValue() will execute the `{ id name }` sub‐selection set normally.